oroinc/documentation/commerce/user_guide/marketing_web_catalog/create.rst

    The following page opens:

    .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreate1.png
-      :class: with-border
+      :alt: Create a new web catalog page

 #.
-Fill in **Name** and **Description** for the Web Catalog you are creating.
+Fill in **Name** and **Description** for the web catalog you are creating.

 #.
 Click **Save** on the top right of the page.

 A new web catalog is created.

 .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreate_demo.png
-      :class: with-border
+   :alt: A new web catalog is created

-Now you are ready to organize catalog content into the desired structure that will define the navigation and menu look and feel on the OroCommerce storefront:
+.. note:: Now you are ready to organize catalog content into the desired structure that will define the navigation and menu look and feel in the OroCommerce storefront.
+For this, follow the steps described in the :ref:`Edit Web Catalog Content Tree <user-guide--web-catalog-edit-content-tree>` guide.

-.. include:: edit_content_tree/index.rst
-   :start-after: start
-   :end-before: stop

-Once you are done creating a web catalog, update your web-catalog configuration to enable it for the necessary level (either :ref:`globally <user-guide--marketing--web-catalog--enable-globally>` or :ref:`per website <user-guide--marketing--web-catalog--enable-globally>`), and, if necessary, tune the individual :ref:`catalog nodes visibility <user-guide--marketing--web-catalog--customize>` to hide/show the node or particular content variant for specific localization, on a particular website, or for certain customer.
+**Related Articles**

+* :ref:`Web Catalogs <user-guide--web-catalog>`

+* :ref:`Edit a Web Catalog Content Tree <user-guide--web-catalog-edit-content-tree>`

+* :ref:`Enable a Web Catalog  Globally <user-guide--marketing--web-catalog--enable-globally>`

+* :ref:`Enable a Web Catalog per Website <user-guide--marketing--web-catalog--enable-per-website>`

+* :ref:`Customize Web Catalog Contents for Localization, Customer or Customer Group <user-guide--marketing--web-catalog--customize>`

+* :ref:`Build a Custom Web Catalog From Scratch (Example) <user-guide--marketing--web-catalog--sample>`

+* :ref:`Use Web Catalog Nodes as Root Nodes (Example) <user-guide--web-catalog-navigation-tool>`

 .. finish